 The 702-acre park also boasts more than 5 miles of trails and includes a boardwalk over some wetlands.

 Ocmulgees Visitor Center includes some of the sites history and more than 2,000 artifacts unearthed during excavations.
 There is also a theater showing a 17-minute movie and a gift shop.

 Ocmulgee National Monument, 1207 Emery Highway, Macon; 9 a.m.-5 p.m. daily except for Christmas and New Years Day.
 Free. www.nps.gov/ocmu or 478-752-8257.

 2. Kayak or float down the Ocmulgee River

 The Ocmulgee River meanders through Middle Georgia offering hidden views of wildlife and downtown Macon.

 The Ocmulgee, which is a tributary of the Altamaha River, has small runs of whitewater north of Macon, when the water levels are high enough, but is generally known for its gentle current.

-There is good river access in Macon with boat launches along the Ocmulgee Heritage Trail at Frank Amerson Water Works Park and along the River Walk at Spring Street.
+There is good river access in Macon with boat launches along the Ocmulgee Heritage Trail at Amerson River Park and along the riverwalk at Spring Street.